 Even though it was the biggest overhaul of the OS since Windows 95, Windows 8 was remarkably stable and bug-free from the get-go.
 Indeed, we had it running on everyday work systems six months before launch.

-Windows 10 has been, to put it charitably, a tad wobblier.
+Unfortunately, there are plenty of commonly-encountered problems on Windows 10.
 Microsoft is regularly issuing updates for the software, but these updates often cause problems.
 It seems like every few months there are new reports of accidental file deletions, glitches, crashes and other assorted errors.
 General stability is certainly better than it was, but the fact that these errors persist is frustrating.

-So far, we haven't seen any bugs that we'd consider enough to warrant downgrading to an earlier version of Windows, but it has to be said that reliability isn't Windows 10's strong suit - and it doesn't look like it ever will be.
+There haven't been any bugs that we'd consider serious enough to warrant downgrading to an earlier version of Windows, but it has to be said that reliability isn't Windows 10's strong suit - and it doesn't look like it ever will be.
 On the other hand, Windows 10 Enterprise users can cut out a lot of this headache - which we'll talk about more in a minute - meaning it's not quite so much of an issue.

-Winner: Windows 8.1.
-Businesses can opt to skip many of the issues introduced by Windows 10's rolling updates, but the fact that they have to in the first place is hardly encouraging.
+Winner: Windows 8.1 (prior to its end-of-life).
+Businesses could opt to skip many of the issues introduced by Windows 10's rolling updates, but the fact that they had to do this in the first place is hardly encouraging.

 Windows 8.1 actually did a fair amount of spadework for business users.
 Features such as Secure Boot, Windows To Go (giving you a bootable desktop from a USB stick), and Hyper-V virtualisation of guest OSes were features that were overshadowed by the focus on touchscreen devices.